Industrial prototype: from proto to production in R&D

 Why doesn't Scrum work directly in industrial R&D?

 Scrum was designed for software: code delivery every sprint, easy rollback, single-project team.
-In industrial R&D, deliverables are physical (prototypes, tooling), teams are cross-functional and multi-project, iterations involve component orders and procurement lead times.
+In industrial R&D, deliverables are tangible (prototypes, tooling), teams are cross-functional and multi-project, iterations involve component orders and procurement lead times.
 SolidScrum adapts Scrum principles to these constraints.

 What is Agile Manufacturing?